View of a suspension bridge and Grey Glacier

 Welcome Kit - Puerto Natales

-We know that a 8 days hike needs a good planning, that's why a tour briefing (explanation of the tour) is held in person or online.
+We know that an 8 day hike needs good planning, that's why a short briefing is held in-person or online before the tour.

-In addition, a few days before your arrival in Puerto Natales you will receive an email with instructions on how to pick up your welcome kit (which includes tickets, map, metal bottle...) and resolve any last minute doubts you may have.
+A few days before your arrival to Puerto Natales you’ll receive an email with instructions on how to pick up your welcome kit (which includes tickets, map, metal bottle...) and resolve any questions or doubts you may have.

 DAY 1 Puerto Natales - Torres del Paine - Camping Serón